The Chair Company: Filming

 Cinematographer Ashley Connor served as Director of Photography for The Chair Company.
 Although set in Ohio, none of the series was filmed there.
 It was largely shot in New York City, with the pilot episode being filmed around May 2024, and the remaining episodes being shot between May and July 2025.
 Some interior scenes, including those set in the Trosper household and the Fisher Robay office, were filmed at Broadway Stages in Brooklyn, primarily at Soundstage 23, a 17,000-square-foot facility designed for large-scale set construction and soundproof dialogue recording.
 The stage also included adjacent office and wardrobe areas, along with on-site lighting and equipment rentals provided by Luna Lighting, Inc. Exterior shots were filmed in various locations in Manhattan, among other places.

-Scenes from the second episode set at the Tamblay's clothing store were filmed at Suit Man, a family-owned men's formal-wear shop located at 17 Gramatan Avenue in Mount Vernon, New York.
-The store is co-owned by Jared Lindner, who also played the Tamblay's owner.
+Scenes from the second and seventh episode set at the Tamblay's clothing store were filmed at Suit Man, a family-owned men's formal-wear shop located at 17 Gramatan Avenue in Mount Vernon, New York.
+The store is co-owned by Jared Lindner, who also played the Tamblay Store Owner.
 Upon meeting him during a location scout, Tim Robinson was so impressed by Lindner and his distinctive manner of speaking that he offered him the role.
 Episode director Andrew DeYoung supported the casting immediately, and HBO approved it after Lindner participated in a script reading.
 Despite having no acting experience, Lindner said the team made him feel entirely at ease during production, adding, "It's unbelievable how good they are."

 The writing process for The Chair Company was described as highly fluid, with Robinson and Kanin frequently rewriting scenes and encouraging multiple variations during filming, influenced by their past work together on Saturday Night Live.
 As a result, actors often performed the same scene in many different ways without knowing how it would ultimately be cut, creating what was characterized as both a challenging and rewarding experience.
 Lou Diamond Phillips said while the approach differed from what he was accustomed to, he found it "incredibly gratifying", adding: "You just have to be so fluid.
 You just have to roll with it.
 And that's a wonderful tight rope to walk."
 The Guardians Jack Seale compared DeYoung's direction to that of 1970s paranoid thriller films.